Born into "very modest means," Carl Tanner's earliest exposure to music was in the form of country icons such as John Denver,

 the rarely performed Edgar by Puccini.
 Tanner then starred in a variety of leading roles in major opera houses, including

-Pagliacci in La Monnaie, Brussels, Cavaradossi in the Minnesota Orchestra production of Tosca, and Radames (alongside soprano
+Pagliacci at La Monnaie, Brussels, Cavaradossi in the Minnesota Orchestra production of Tosca, and Radames (alongside soprano

 Angela Brown) in Opera Pacific's Aida.

-After performances with the Washington National Opera in their 2004–2005 season, in productions of Samson and Delilah and Il
+After performances with the Washington National Opera in their 2004/05 season, in productions of Samson et Dalila and Il

 trovatore, he returned to Santa Fe to sing Calaf during the company's 2005 summer season.